Albert Alan Owen: Career

 Owen's first recording of his own work, Keyboards and Strings, was released in 1979 while teaching at The John Lyon School and North London Collegiate School in London.
 Critics praised its "distinctive and original use of tone-colours".
 His second album, Following the Light was released in 1982, and was described as "an electronic-age tone poem" and "a work of modern impressionism based on many subtle variations of which Debussy himself could have approved".
-In 1987, it was included in the CD The Manhattan Collection (which included works by Keith Emerson), reached number 8 on the New Age chart, and was number 1 on the MP3.com Classical Minimalist chart in 2000.
+In 1987, it reached number 8 on the New Age chart, and was number 1 on the MP3.com Classical Minimalist chart in 2000.

 Owen formed his own production company, Techno Arts Productions, in 1985 to release his recordings.

 In 1985, he was asked to compose and arrange the finale of the Halley's Comet Royal Gala at the Wembley Conference Centre, a piece which used the massed forces of the New Symphony Orchestra, the London Chorale and the Royal Corps of Transport Band.
 His music has been used in film and TV and performed in the Wigmore Hall and Purcell Room.

 Owen moved to Wales in 1990, where he continued to compose and taught classes in theory, harmony and counterpoint at the Aberystwyth Arts Centre.
 His private piano tuition has produced winners of the Urdd and National Eisteddfodau.

 In 2002, Owen was elected as an Associate of the Royal Academy of Music for achieving distinction in the music profession.

-In 2019, Owen's 1982 recording of Following The Light was reissued by French label Libreville Records in a limited edition of six hundred copies.
+In 2019, Owen's 1982 album Following The Light was issued in a new remastering by French label Libreville Records.

-Owen's new work Chorales is due to be released by Libreville Records in 2022.
+In 2023, Owen's new work Chorales was released by Libreville Records.

+In 2024, Owen's 1979 album Keyboards and Strings was issued in a new remastering by Libreville Records.